-Step 1: Identify trait related datasets: For each trait, collect one set of experiments [NCBI GEO] that are relevant to the trait (e.g. during seed development).
-Collect a second set under unrelated conditions.
-Genes that do not show variation, as determined by a minimum variance cut-off across all experiments are “housekeeping” genes, so are removed from further analysis.
+Step 1: Identify trait-related expression datasets: For each trait, collect one set of experiments [NCBI GEO] that are relevant to the trait (e.g. during seed development).
+Collect a second set of expression data under unrelated conditions.
+Genes that do not show variation, as determined by a minimum variance cut-off across all experiments are “housekeeping” genes, and are removed from further analysis.
 Further filters are applied to remove poor quality data (e.g. low counts).
 After filtering, raw counts are normalized using a full-quantile normalization method [Bullard et.al.
 BMC Bioinformatics 2010].

 Step 2: Compute gene correlations: Build gene correlation networks separately in each of species S1…Sn.
-We will use Pearson correlation coefficient [Usadel et. al., Plant, cell and environment, 2009] as well as other metrics for co-expression as discussed in the “Data types” section of Aim 1 as well as cosine coefficient (CoP) [Ogata et. al., Bioinformatics 2010] and Mutual rank (ATTEDII, PlaNet) [Obayashi et.al., NAR 2008; Mutwil et.al., Plant cell, 2011] A gene correlation network (CNi) for species Si consists of edges {g1, g2} provided the absolute value of the correlation between these two genes is at least 0.5 with p-value <=0.05
+We will use methods for correlation proven useful in other plant network tools including Pearson correlation coefficient [Usadel et. al., Plant, cell and environment, 2009],as well as cosine coefficient (CoP) [Ogata et. al., Bioinformatics 2010] and Mutual rank [ATTEDII, PlaNet] [Obayashi et.al., NAR 2008; Mutwil et.al., Plant cell, 2011] and test other correlation methods discussed in Aim 1.
+A gene correlation network (CNi) for species Si consists of edges {g1, g2}, provided the absolute value of the correlation between these two genes is at least 0.5 with p-value <=0.05

 Step 3.
-Consensus through voting: Each gene g, from a specific species network that passes an orthology cutoff (Stringent BLAST e-value cutoff) with respect to some Arabidopsis gene g’, will give g’ a “vote”.
-Thus g’ may receive votes from several genes in each network and from multiple networks.
-Further, the gene g in one network may vote for several genes in Arabidopsis as shown in the Fig X. If g is not orthologous enough to any gene in Arabidopsis, but is orthologous enough to genes in other crop species, then we consider that gene to be a candidate for a “knock-in” experiment in Arabidopsis.
-If there is an edge between g1 and g2 in a species-specific network, and g1 exceeds the orthology cutoff to g1’ in Arabidopsis (as does g2 with respect to g2’), then add a “vote” to the edge between g1’ and g2’.
-Experimentally validated edges from Arabidopsis provide additional votes to the network.
-Edges representing predicted Cis-binding sites for Arabidopsis transcription factors are added to provide confidence and direction to regulation network.
-The final network including nodes and edges, with assigned weights forms the Treturn network within Arabidopsis
+Consensus through “weighting” of nodes and edges: Each gene g, from a specific species network that passes an orthology cutoff (Stringent BLAST e-value cutoff) (Kranthi- where is this cut off determined?) with respect to some Arabidopsis gene g’, will give g’ a “weighted” value.
+Thus g’ may receive “weight” values from several genes in each network, and from multiple species networks.
+Further, the gene g in one network, may add to the “weight” for nodes or “edges” of several gene pairs in Arabidopsis as shown in Fig X. If g is not orthologous enough to any gene in Arabidopsis, but is orthologous enough to genes in other crop species, then we consider that gene to be a candidate for a “knock-in” experiment in Arabidopsis.
+If there is an edge between g1 and g2 in a species-specific network, and g1 exceeds the orthology cutoff to g1’ in Arabidopsis (as does g2 with respect to g2’), then add a “weight” to the edge between g1’ and g2’.
+Experimentally validated edges from Arabidopsis provide additional weights to the network edges and nodes.
+Edges representing predicted Cis-binding sites for Arabidopsis transcription factors, are added to provide confidence and direction to the regulation network.
+The final network including nodes and edges, with assigned weights, forms the Treturn network within Arabidopsis

 Step 4: Identify conserved network modules: The reciprocal of the weights of the edges form a measure of distance, thus assigning low distance to genes that have often been associated together.
-Perform k-means clustering or possibly affinity propagation clustering [Frey and Dueck, Science 2007] based on this distance measure..
-Candidate clusters may be ranked based on the median “vote” count for the nodes, the mean thickness of edges, or edge density.
+Next, we perform k-means clustering or possibly affinity propagation clustering [Frey and Dueck, Science 2007] based on this distance measure.
+Candidate clusters may be ranked based on the median “weight” count for the nodes, the mean thickness of edges, or edge density.

-Step 5: Mutant studies in Arabidopsis: Identify genes central to each module and prioritize genes that are poorly characterized in (or even absent from) Arabidopsis.
-Mutagenize those genes by creating knock-out mutants, knock-in mutants or over-expression lines.
-This is explained in aim 2B.
+Step 5: Mutant studies in Arabidopsis: Identify genes central to each network module, and prioritize genes that are poorly characterized in (or even absent from) Arabidopsis.
+Mutagenize those genes by creating knock-out mutants, “knock-ins” (of the missing gene), or over-expression lines.
+This is explained further in Aim 2B.